PpProf. Peptide

 SemaglutideTirzepatide

-MechanismGLP-1 receptor agonist (single agonist)Dual GLP-1 + GIP receptor agonist
+MechanismGLP-1 receptor agonist (single agonist)Dual GLP-1 + GIP (glucose-dependent insulinotropic polypeptide — works with GLP-1 to enhance insulin response) receptor agonist

 Brand NamesOzempic (diabetes), Wegovy (obesity), Rybelsus (oral)Mounjaro (diabetes), Zepbound (obesity)